Gratitude is like a muscle that can be exercised. It takes time to build.

 19. Thank One of Your Mentors

-Take some time today to send an email or give a call to one of your mentors, either in life or work.
+Take some time today to send an email or give a call to one of your mentors, either in life or at work.

 And if you don’t actually know your mentor – perhaps a celebrity?
 Post on their social media.
 You’ll be surprised who will write back.